 This course presents a comprehensive review of computational skills as they apply to the business world.
-Topics include fractions, decimals, banking and credit card transactions, equations, percents, discounting process (trade and cash), markups and markdowns, simple and compound interest, and payroll functions.
-Prerequisites: None Lecture Hours: 40; Lab Hours: 0
+Topics include fractions, decimals, banking and credit card transactions, equations, percentages, discounting process (trade and cash), markups and markdowns, simple and compound interest, and payroll functions.
+Prerequisites: None Lecture Hours: 40: Lab Hours: 0: Other Hours: 0